Drag reduction via separation control using plasma actuators on a truck cabin side

-According to \cite{drollinger_heavy_1987}, a significant part of the drag is generated by the pressure on the tractor front.
+Early studies from the 1980s \citep{tyrrell_aerodynamics_1987, drollinger_heavy_1987} claim that 40\% to 50\% of the drag is generated at the tractor front. \cite{vernet_separation_2015} also estimate the tractor contribution to be 50\% of the total drag at zero yaw angle. \cite{bonnavion_use_2022} showed that turbulent production in the frontal regions of bluff bodies diminishes the pressure recovery at the base and therefore increases drag.
+The flow separation on the front corner of the trailer (the so-called A-pillar) was already targeted in the 1980s when truck manufacturers started rounding the sharp front corners.
 We consider this part of the drag especially easy to target because tractor modifications are independent of the type of payload and may be implemented directly by the tractor manufacturers.
 Also, as pointed out by \cite{cooper_truck_2003}, tractor-mounted devices have a shorter payback time as there are several trailers for a given tractor.

-The flow separation on the front corner of the trailer (the so-called A-pillar) was already targeted in the 1980s when truck manufacturers started rounding the sharp front corners.
-Even though many truck models exhibit a lateral separation bubble that can be controlled, the GTS appears as the most generalizable one to extend any new approach to other flow control cases.
-It is also the most commonly studied, which allows for results comparison.
+Even though many truck models exhibit a lateral separation bubble that can be controlled, the \ac{GTS} appears as the most generalizable one to extend any new approach to other flow control cases.
+It is also the most commonly studied, which allows for results comparison. \cite{mcarthur_near_2016} also studied the \ac{GTS} at a lower Reynolds number ($Re=2.7 \times 10^4$), aiming to provide an experimental baseline for assessment of numerical simulations.
+They observed similar flow features as \cite{storms_experimental_2001}, in particular the presence of lateral separation bubbles for several yaw angles. \cite{rao_investigation_2019} also showed the presence of a separation bubble on both sides of the \ac{GTS} cabin with numerical simulations at that same $Re$.

-\cite{mcarthur_near_2016} also studied the GTS at a lower Reynolds number ($Re=2.7 \times 10^4$), aiming to provide an experimental baseline for assessment of numerical simulations.
-They observed similar flow features as \cite{storms_experimental_2001}, in particular the presence of lateral separation bubbles for several yaw angles.\cite{rao_investigation_2019} also showed the presence of a separation bubble on both sides of the GTS cabin with numerical simulations at that same $Re$. \cite{minelli_numerical_2016} conducted a numerical investigation of the flow past the A-pillar of a generalized truck and showed that zero-net mass-flux synthetic jets can be employed to reduce the size of the separation region and consequently the drag.
+\cite{minelli_numerical_2016} conducted a numerical investigation of the flow past the A-pillar of a generalized truck and showed that zero-net mass-flux synthetic jets can be employed to reduce the size of the separation region and consequently the drag.